security-alliance/frameworks/src/operational-security/sim-swapping.md

 # SIM Swapping

-SIM swapping is a type of cybercrime where criminals trick a mobile phone provider into transferring a victim's phone number to a SIM card that the criminals control.
+SIM swapping occurs when a threat actor trick a mobile phone provider into transferring a victim's phone number to a SIM card that the criminals control.
 This allows the criminals to intercept the victim's text messages and phone calls, including any two-factor authentication codes.
-With access to the victim's phone number, the criminals can then gain unauthorized access to the victim's online accounts, steal their personal information, and make fraudulent transactions.
-SIM swapping is a serious crime that can have devastating consequences for victims.
+With access to the victim's phone number, the criminals can then gain unauthorized access to the victim's accounts.

----

-## Cellular Provider Self-Audit

-*Estimated time: 30 minutes*

-Your phone number might be the most important piece of ID you didn’t realize you owned.
-Unfortunately, it’s also the easiest point of entry for a hacker, with high-profile individuals getting SIM swapped almost every single day.
-It’s not easy to protect your phone number from a determined attacker, but here’s how you can make it hard enough that they’ll probably go for someone else.

 ## Stop Using SMS-Based 2FA